mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 To submit a translation directly, search for untranslated strings and click on any of them.

-Ensure that the `Make Suggestions` option in settings is disabled, then input the translation to the editing space and click `SAVE`.
+Ensure that the `Make Suggestions` option in settings is disabled, then input the translation in the editor and click `SAVE`.
 This will save the translation directly, without review, to the repository.

 ## Quality checks